mllrr96/Neumorphic-Calculator/README.md

 ## Features

-- **Supports Dark Mode:** Seamlessly switch between light and dark themes.
+* **Supports Dark Mode:** Seamlessly switch between light and dark themes for optimal viewing comfort.
-- **Multiple Themes:** Choose from a variety of themes to personalize your calculator.
+* **Multiple Themes:** Choose from a variety of themes to personalize your calculator and match your style.
-- **Customizable Buttons:** Customize individual calculator buttons to your liking.
+* **Customizable Buttons:** Tailor individual calculator buttons to your preference for a truly unique experience.
-- **Font Customization:** Don't like the default font?
-Change it easily in the settings.
+* **Font Customization:** Don't like the default font?
+Change it easily in the settings to match your taste.
+* **Enhanced Calculation History:**  **Recall your Calculations with Ease:** Keep track of your calculations with a comprehensive and easily accessible history.

 ## Get the App!